Lord William Beauchamp Nevill1

 Mrs Violet Myddelton, 1907 2

-Lady Violet Nevill was born on 7 December 1866.1 She was the daughter of Sir William Nevill, 1st Marquess of Abergavenny and Caroline Vanden-Bempde-Johnstone.1 She married, firstly, Henry Arthur Mornington Wellesley, 3rd Earl Cowley, son of William Henry Wellesley, 2nd Earl Cowley and Emily Gwendoline Williams, on 17 December 1889 at St. George's Church, St. George Street, Hanover Square, London, England.3 She and Henry Arthur Mornington Wellesley, 3rd Earl Cowley were divorced on 2 February 1897.3 She married Colonel Robert Edward Myddelton, son of Richard Myddelton-Biddulph and Catherine Arabella Howard, on 19 August 1898.1 She died on 28 March 1910 at age 43.1
+Lady Violet Nevill was born on 7 December 1866.1 She was the daughter of William Nevill, 1st Marquess of Abergavenny and Caroline Vanden-Bempde-Johnstone.1 She married, firstly, Henry Arthur Mornington Wellesley, 3rd Earl Cowley, son of William Henry Wellesley, 2nd Earl Cowley and Emily Gwendoline Williams, on 17 December 1889 at St. George's Church, St. George Street, Hanover Square, London, EnglandG.3 She and Henry Arthur Mornington Wellesley, 3rd Earl Cowley were divorced on 2 February 1897.3 She married Colonel Robert Edward Myddelton, son of Richard Myddelton and Catherine Arabella Howard, on 19 August 1898.1 She died on 28 March 1910 at age 43.1

 Child of Lady Violet Nevill and Henry Arthur Mornington Wellesley, 3rd Earl Cowley